 Who are we?

-ClassicLive Oy is a Finnish company founded in 2007 and managed by people who love the arts.
+Digilive Oy is a Finnish Company founded in 2013 and managed by people who love the arts.
 The Board of the company consists of investors who all have some connections to music or dance.

 How did it start?